 5) washing the wound with an antiseptic; hemostasis.

-013. The bottom of the wound is a bone.
-How to perform primary surgical treatment of the wound?
+013. The bottom of the wound is bone.
+How to perform primary surgical treatment of a wound?

 1) excise the periosteum;

-2) scrape a bone with a sharp spoon;
+2) scrape out the bone with a sharp spoon;

 5) excise only the edges and walls of the wound.